 - 1. Meet and discuss grading practices and assignments with the course instructor.
 It is expected that the student and instructor will try to eliminate any misunderstandings and will attempt to work out any disagreements over grades. - 2.
-If unresolved, the student should meet with campus coordinator for nursing program/s to review the issue and seek resolution. - 3.
+If unresolved, the student should meet with Director for Undergraduate Nursing Education at their campus to review the issue and seek resolution. - 3.
 If unresolved, the student should seek formal grade adjudication: - a.
-Complete a Grade Adjudication Petition Form (found here https://undergrad.psu.edu/aappm/grademed_2020.pdf) - b.
+Complete a Grade Adjudication Petition Form (found here https://undergrad.psu.edu/aappm/grademed 2020.pdf) - b.
 For non-UP campus students, submit form to the campus associate dean or director of academic affairs, who will consult with nursing. - c.
-For UP/HY students, submit the form to the associate dean of the CON. - 4.
+For UP/HY students, submit the form to the associate dean of the Nese CON. - 4.
 The petition must be submitted no later than ten weeks following the end date of the course (as it appears in the schedule of courses). - 5.
 The petition must present clear evidence that the assignment of the grade was based upon factors other than the academic judgment of the instructor.